Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Related Products: SwitchBot Floor Cleaning Robot S10

-1. Make sure that the S10 is powered on by removing the main unit's faceplate and switching the power to I. If the S10 does not turn on, dock it at the auto-empty station and charge for 30 minutes.
+1. Make sure that the S10 is powered on by removing the main unit's faceplate and switching the power to I. If the S10 does not turn on, dock it at the auto-empty station and  for 30 minutes.

 2. Manually dock the S10 to the water station and make sure the charging terminals are fully contacted.